shamichan/shamiscript/README.md

 1. Install the Tampermonkey extension for your browser.
 2. Click [here](./shamiscript.user.js) to open the script.
+3. Click on "Raw"
-3. Tampermonkey will prompt you to install the script.
+4. Tampermonkey will prompt you to install the script.
 Click "Install" to complete the installation.

 ### Manual Installation